 Integrated Multimodal Airport Operations for Efficient Passenger Flow Management

-The goal of IMHOTEP is to develop a concept of operations and a set of data analysis methods, predictive models and decision support tools that allow information sharing, common situational awareness and real‑time collaborative decision-making between airports and ground transport stakeholders.
+The goal of IMHOTEP is to develop a concept of operations and a set of data analysis methods, predictive models and decision support tools that allow information sharing, common situational awareness and real‑time collaboration between airports and ground transport operators.

 The specific objectives of the project are the following:

-Propose a concept of operations for the extension of airport collaborative decision-making to ground transport stakeholders, including local transport authorities, traffic agencies, transport operators and mobility service providers.
-The IMHOTEP ConOps will include a set of use cases based on information sharing and real-time collaborative decision-making between air transport and ground transport modes, including solutions for the dynamic reconfiguration of the passenger journey in the presence of disruptive events.
+Propose a concept of operations which extends the collaborative decision-making process of the airport to also take into account ground transportation.
+There will be a set of use cases based on information sharing and real-time collaboration between air transport and ground transport modes.

-Develop new data collection, analysis and fusion methods able to provide a comprehensive view of the door‑to‑door passenger trajectory through the coherent integration of different types of high‑resolution passenger movement data collected from personal mobile devices and digital sensors.
+Develop new Big Data methods to provide a complete view of the door-to-door passenger journey through the integration of different types of passenger movement data.

-Develop predictive models and decision support tools able to anticipate the evolution of an airport’s passenger flows within the day of operations and assess the operational impact on both airport processes and the ground transport system, with the aim of enabling real-time collaborative decision-making between airports and ground transport stakeholders and enhanced passenger information services.
+Develop tools to anticipate the evolution of an airport’s passenger flows during the day and assess the impact on both airport and the ground transport system.

-Validate the proposed concept and the newly developed methods and tools through a set of case studies conducted in direct collaboration with airports, local transport authorities and transport operators, in order to demonstrate the maturity of the technology, evaluate its benefits and assess the appropriateness of the transition to SESAR Industrial Research.
-The case studies will cover two airports with heterogeneous characteristics and serving different markets, namely the Palma de Mallorca and the London City airports.
+Validate the new concept, methods and tools through a set of case studies conducted in direct collaboration with airports and ground transport operators.
+The case studies will cover two airports, namely Palma de Mallorca and the London City airport.